Introduction

 There are also two submission buttons above:

-and SUBMIT OVERALL COMMENT
+SUBMIT DECISION and SUBMIT OVERALL COMMENT.

 The goal is that after a thorough review of other info contain in the